Doors will

 On the occasion of the last day of our exhibition Empathy and risk: three mirrors and a wall, please join us for a conversation with Artist David Cotterrell and Playwright Ruwanthie de Chickera.

-The Art of Digestion: Stephen and
+The Art of Digestion: Stephen

-Michael Farthing in conversation with Elpida Hadzi-Vasileva
+and Michael Farthing in conversation with Elpida Hadzi-Vasileva

 Wednesday 25 January 2017 6.30 - 8pm

-Elpida Hadzi-Vasileva Bibles I-V
+Elpida Hadzi-Vasileva Bibles

-2016 caul fat, perspex box photograph by Nick Dunmur
+I-V 2016 caul fat, perspex box photograph

 Please join us for a conversation with Artists Elpida Hadzi-Vasileva and Stephen Farthing with Professor Michael Farthing.